johnathanvman/F6/index.md

 					Entrys.push(choose(["In the soft glow of the mushrooms, we ","Huddled together, we ","Together we ","Through the darkness we ","We "])+choose(["explore","wander around","walk slowly","creep","lurk","spelunk","delve"])+" inside AMAP."+choose(["","","","",""," My NEG says she misses the sunlight."," My NEG asks how much farther do we have to go?"," My NEG says shes starting to get scared!"," My NEG is jumping at the slightest noise."," My NEG says shes sticky from the slimy ground."," My NEG says she has a cobweb stuck to her."]))
 				}
 			}
+		}else if(map[party.y][party.x].tag == "Canyon"){
+			if(party.units.length == 1){
+				Entrys.push(choose(["Small rocks tumble down a nearby cliff while I walk through AMAP.","Sand falls from one of the tall cliffs nearby as I walk through AMAP.","I walk through AMAP.","While walking through AMAP, the wind suddenly dies, it feels like an ill omen somehow.","While walking through AMAP, the wind suddenly dies, leaving a stifling heat in its place.","I see crumbling bones half buried in the ground as I travel through AMAP.","As I walk through AMAP, the remnants of a dry riverbed crunch under my feet.","A warm blast of air smashes into me as I travel through AMAP.","While I walk through AMAP, dust flows around my ankles as if I was wading in a stream.","As I walk through AMAP, the wind shifts.
+What once was pushing me back, now nudges me onward.","Tall cliffs conceal anyone watching from above as I make my way through AMAP.","Tall cliffs loom above as I make my way through AMAP.","Oversized pieces of eggshell crunch underfoot as I walk through AMAP."," I step over giant eggshells while traveling through AMAP.","Large feathers mar my path as I walk through AMAP.","Harsh winds howl as I travel through AMAP.","Dust stings my eyes as I make my way through AMAP!","A tumbleweed bounces past as I travel through AMAP."]))
+			}else{
+				Entrys.push(choose(["Small rocks tumble down a nearby cliff while we walk through AMAP.","Sand falls from one of the tall cliffs nearby as we walk through AMAP.","We walk through AMAP.","While walking through AMAP, the wind suddenly dies, it feels like an ill omen somehow.","While walking through AMAP, the wind suddenly dies, leaving a stifling heat in its place.","I see crumbling bones half buried in the ground as we travel through AMAP.","As we walk through AMAP, the remnants of a dry riverbed crunch under our us.","A warm blast of air smashes into us as we travel through AMAP.","While we walk through AMAP, dust flows around our ankles as if we were wading in a stream.","As we walk through AMAP, the wind shifts.
+What once was pushing us back, now nudges our group onward.","Tall cliffs conceal anyone watching from above as we make our way through AMAP.","Tall cliffs loom above as we make our way through AMAP.","Oversized pieces of eggshell crunch underfoot as we walk through AMAP."," We step over giant eggshells while traveling through AMAP.","Large feathers mar our path as we walk through AMAP.","Harsh winds howl as we travel through AMAP.","Dust stings my eyes as we make our way through AMAP!","A tumbleweed bounces past as we travel through AMAP."]))
+			}
 		}else if(map[party.y][party.x].name == "Crossroads"){
 			if(map[party.y][party.x].travel > -1){
 				if(party.units.length == 1){//ALONE